RobinWagenaar/captcha4j/README.md

 Tiny java library for generating images and audio-fragments for use in Captcha's.

 - Easy configuration and customization of the difficulty level.
-- Supports internationalization for audio, with 7 English voices and 4 Dutch voices already included.
+- Supports internationalization for audio, with several English and Dutch voices included.
 - Minimal number of third party libraries required.

 ## Usage